 Time to eat!
 For our appetizers, we decided to share one of their small pizza’s that I have heard good things about, the specialty Goat Cheese and Caramelized Onions Pizza.
 We also went with the

-, with roasted red peppers and fresh mozzarella cheese, with a balsamic reduction, and the Shrimp Special.
+Grilled Hot Sausage over Arugula, with roasted red peppers and fresh mozzarella cheese, with a balsamic reduction, and the Shrimp Special.
 Did I mention, to complement your meal they offer a nice variety of wines at reasonable prices.
 All the appetizers were delicious.
 I would not have ever thought of ordering a Goat Cheese pizza, but I found it delicious and perfectly prepared.
-Tasty, thin-crust (you can order it thin or regular crust) and fully cooked to a nice, crunchy texture.
+Tasty, thin-crust (you can order it thin or regular crust), and fully cooked to a nice, crunchy texture.
 The Sausage married perfectly with the peppers and mozzarella and was a treat; and the Shrimp, sweet with a deliciously tender texture, covered in a slightly creamy sauce.
 Great start!

 For an entrée, I decided on their Cowboy Rib Eye, an 18 oz grilled, bone-in, Angus steak, topped with garlic-herb butter and served with hand-cut fries and sauteed green beans.
 My guests went with the Grilled Filet Mignon, served with sautéed mushrooms, and roasted red peppers, with a cabernet wine sauce; served with roasted potatoes and broccoli, and the Veal Cutlet Parmesan, served over pasta.
 The Cowboy Steak was prepared to melt-in-your-mouth excellence, savory, juicy, well-seasoned, and cooked perfectly to my specifications.
 The ample amount of cut fries were nice and crispy, and the green beans were fresh and slightly crunchy to the bite.
 The Filet Mignon and Veal Parmesan, which I, unfortunately, did not get to try, were also met with rave reviews.
 By now, everyone was clearly happy and satiated but how could you leave without one of Barbara’s decadent desserts.